-Mid Cap Growth Portfolio Commentary (Unaudited)
+Sustainable Equity Portfolio Commentary (Unaudited)

-The Neuberger Berman Advisers Management Trust Mid Cap Growth Portfolio Class I had a total return of 39.98% for the 12-month period ended December 31, 2020 (the reporting period), outperforming its benchmark, the Russell Midcap[®] Growth Index (the Index), which returned 35.59% for the same period.
+The Neuberger Berman Advisers Management Trust Sustainable Equity Portfolio Class I generated a total return of 19.56% for the 12-month period ended December 31, 2020 (the reporting period), outpacing the 18.40% total return of its benchmark, the S&P 500° Index (the Index) for the same period.
 (Performance for all share classes is provided in the table immediately following this letter.)